The Lori Dernavich Interview

 Lori, what is it you do exactly?

-I’m a Growth Stage Leadership Advisor.
-I work with CEOs to develop the leadership skills they and their organizations will need to successfully scale their businesses.
+I’m a Leadership Development Advisor / Executive Coach.
+I work with founders, CEOs, and new leaders to develop the leadership skills they and their organizations will need to successfully scale their businesses.
 The skills needed to scale a company are very different from the skills needed to start it.
 And scaling a startup can be especially daunting for the 1st or 2nd time CEO or executive.

 How does a startup CEO know he needs to call you?